 1. Using Power Options

-Press the Windows button or click on Windows icon and then click on the Power option available in the Windows frame.
-You will get Sleep, Shutdown and Restart options.
-Now press and hold the SHIFT key and select the Restart option in Power options.
+Press the Windows button or click on the Windows icon on the taskbar and then click on the Power option available in the startup menu.
+You will get Sleep, Shutdown, and Restart options.
+Now press and hold the Shift key and select the Restart option.

-Now click on the Troubleshoot option to get into the screen with multiple troubleshooting procedures that are provided in Windows OS.
+Then click on the Troubleshoot option to get into the screen with multiple troubleshooting procedures offered by the Windows OS.

-In the next screen, you’ll have multiple options.
-Click Startup Settings which will populate the Windows startup options.
+On the next screen, you’ll have multiple options.
+Click Startup Settings to see all the Windows startup options.

 The entire list of ASO will populate in the next screen, find and click on the Restart button.
 When your PC restarts, the Startup Settings menu displays.
 Select an option using the function keys F1-F9 with respect to your choice of logging in.
-Eg: For Safe Mode Press F4 functional key.
+For example, press the F4 function key for Safe Mode.

-Another alternative method to boot in Safe Mode on Windows 10 is to go to PC Settings.
-Launching PC settings will vary with the Operating System version which you are using on your PC.
+Another method to boot in Safe Mode on Windows 10 is to go to the PC Settings.
+Launching PC settings may vary with the operating system version which you are using on your PC.

 For Windows 10, press and click on Windows + I to open the PC Settings or click/press the Windows icon or button and then select the Settings icon and Click on the icon to launch the PC Settings.
-Click on Update and Security and go to Recovery tab there click on Restart Now under Advanced Startup.
-Now your PC will push you to Boot Menu Options screen.
+Click on Update and Security and go to the Recovery tab.
+Now, click on the Restart Now option under Advanced Startup.
+Now your PC will push you to the Boot Menu Options screen.
 Follow the same procedure Advanced Options + Startup Settings and then select the appropriate function key.

 For Windows 8, press and click on Windows + I and then select Change PC settings.
-Now go to General Tab and then find Advanced Startup then click on the Restart Now button.
+Now go to the General tab and then find Advanced Startup then click on the Restart Now button.
 Now follow the same process after getting the Boot Menu Options screen.